 YESS sees so many employees who just want an apology and an acknowledgement that things could have been done better.
 This goes a long way in helping them to feel as though justice has been done.

-Justice is a slippery term and understandably means different outcomes to different people.
-Even employees who win their case often do not think that justice has been done.
-This may be because the compensation awarded was too low or their career prospects have been damaged for being ‘trouble maker’.
+“Justice” is a slippery term and understandably means different outcomes to different people.
+Even employees who win a case in the EMployment Tribunal often do not feel that justice has been done.
+This may be because the compensation awarded was too low or their career prospects have been damaged for being a ‘trouble maker’.
 It is rarely a ‘win’ and even less a ‘win-win’.

 Employees want their employer to listen and take their concerns seriously.
-Sometimes, if this happens, the concern is dispelled, particularly if the ‘conversation’ happens early enough.
-An early apology for a misunderstanding can help the ‘healing’ process.
-It should stave off any grievance which rarely resolves anything – usually causing lost work time and stress for all.
+Sometimes, if this happens, the concern is dispelled, particularly if the conversation happens early enough.
+An early apology for a misunderstanding can help the healing process and preserve the relationship.
+It should also stave off a formal grievance (which rarely resolves anything in our experience – usually causing lost work time and stress for all).

 So, YESS’s top tips:

-- Both parties should be ready to say sorry where something has gone wrong and they are at least partly at fault or even just seen to be at fault; it could just be ‘Sorry for any misunderstanding but let’s try and sort it out,’
+- Both parties should be ready to say sorry where something has gone wrong and they are at least partly at fault or even just seen to be at fault; even if it is ‘Sorry for any misunderstanding but let’s try and sort it out,’

-- Employers and employees should avoid grievances – except when all else has failed; too many employees go straight for a grievance and too many employers refuse to address issues outside a formal grievance process; we believe grievances rarely resolve anything,
+- Employers and employees should avoid grievances – except when all else has failed; too many employees go straight for a grievance and too many employers refuse to address issues outside a formal grievance process.

-- If one party makes a threat – even a menace – do not respond in kind: a simple denial and diffusion is a much better way of reaching resolution and avoiding a fight,
+- If one party makes a threat, do not respond in kind: a simple rebuttal and diffusion is a much better way of reaching resolution and avoiding a fight.

 - And finally, we recommend ‘Getting Past No’ by William Ury – a brilliant book on how to negotiate where your opponent will not engage.